openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 General:
 --------

 *Again, as a reminder, when the NAS primary drive is failing or has failed, it's crucial to turn **OFF** an automated drive-to-drive Rsync command line.*

+There are two basic options for restoring data with an Rsycn'ed backup drive - they are “with” or “without” a replacement for the source data drive.

 Restoration Without a Replacement Drive: